AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Related Works

 \subsection{Deep Learning Network for Human Action}

-Traditionally, human action data have been modeled in deep learning frameworks using a combine of spatial (skeleton-based) and temporal networks.
-The temporal dimension is particularly critical, as the sequential nature of movements often has a more direct impact on model performance than static body configurations.
-Liao et al.,\cite{23} simultaneously incorporates spatial structure and temporal dynamics.
-Their method progressively learned five human body subsets and integrated them to capture overall motion, ensuring that temporal dependencies were reflected in the model.
-Because of limited rehabilitation datasets, they also employed a temporal pyramid structure that subsampled motion sequences.
-However, the convolutional networks used for spatial learning were not well suited for skeleton data, where body joints are deeply interrelated.\cite{24} This limitation naturally motivated the adoption of Graph Convolutional Networks (GCNs), which can preserve connectivity of the human body.\cite{25} Deb et al.,\cite{26} presented a notable example introducing GCNs into rehabilitation.
-Learning sequential data into a Spatio-Temporal GCN (ST-GCN), A single model could evaluate multiple types of movements.
-From prior works, their also incorporated Long Short-Term Memory (LSTM) networks for temporal modeling, inspired by Liao et al. As a variant of recurrent neural networks (RNNs), it designed for the vanishing gradient and long-term memory problems by gating mechanisms.
-Nonetheless, LSTMs still suffer from limitations in modeling very long-term dependencies\cite{27} and their complexity leads to overfitting and interpretability issues.\cite{28}
+Traditionally, deep learning frameworks for human action have modeled motion by combining spatial encoders with temporal modeling modules.
+The temporal dimension is particularly important because the sequential ordering and dynamics of movement frequently influence performance more strongly than static pose configurations.
+Liao et al.\cite{23} proposed a framework that jointly incorporates spatial structure and temporal dynamics.
+Their method progressively learned features from five body-part subsets and then integrated them to represent whole-body motion, thereby encouraging the model to capture temporal dependencies.
+Given the limited size of available rehabilitation datasets, they additionally employed a temporal pyramid strategy that subsamples sequences to improve learning efficiency and robustness.
+However, conventional convolutional networks used for spatial feature extraction are not inherently matched to skeleton data, where joints interdependence through anatomical connectivity\cite{24}.
+This limitation has motivated the adoption of Graph Convolutional Networks called GCN, which preserve the anatomical connectivity of the human body during model learning\cite{25}.
+Building on this direction, Deb et al.\cite{26} introduced GCN-based modeling into rehabilitation assessment.
+By learning sequential skeleton data with a ST-GCN, their approach enabled a single model to evaluate multiple action classes.

+Following earlier work, they also incorporated Long Short-Term Memory(LSTM) networks for temporal features, drawing inspiration from Liao et al.\cite{27} LSTMs are a variant of Recurrent Neural Networks(RNN) that use gating mechanisms to mitigate vanishing gradients and to retain information over longer horizons.
+Nevertheless, LSTM can still be limited in capturing very long-range dependencies, and their architectural complexity may increase the risk of overfitting and reduce interpretability.\cite{28}